sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 Medicus Health Partners, in North Central London, tops the list at £886,450.
 Notably, 6 of the 10 highest spending practices sit in South East London, Nexus Health Group, The Lewisham Care Partnership, Modality Lewisham, Valentine Health Partnership, Sidcup Medical Centre, and Eltham Medical Practice, despite South East London not being the highest spending ICB overall.
 Spend at the practice level is concentrated, not evenly spread.

 *One data quality issue caught while building this in Power BI is worth noting here: two different practices in two different ICBs are both named "Churchill Medical Centre".
-A naive Top 10 filter on practice name alone merged them incorrectly and pushed a genuine top-10 practice out of the list.
-The fix was to filter on a combined practice name and ICB field instead, so two same-named practices in different boroughs are correctly treated as distinct entities.*
+A naive Top 10 filter on practice name alone merged them incorrectly and pushed a genuine top 10 practice out of the list.
+The fix was to filter on a combined practice name and ICB field instead, so two same named practices in different boroughs are correctly treated as distinct entities.*

 ---